carbon-design-system/carbon-website-archive/src/content/guidelines/typography/overview.md

 ---
-label: Typography is used to create clear hierarchies, useful organizations, and purposeful alignments that guide users through the product experience.
+label: When used properly, typography can help create clear hierarchies, organize information, and guide users through the product or experience.
 title: Typography
 tabs: ['Overview', 'Productive', 'Expressive']
 ---